 In today's culture, with its extreme emphasis on tolerance and equality, anyone who says that Jesus is the only way to God risks being labeled intolerant, narrowminded, judgmental, and even hateful.
-It is very common to hear people say that any spiritual path followed with wholehearted devotion will lead to God, and that all religions are equally valid.
-Followers of Jesus must be knowledgeable about what the Bible says and confirmed in what they believe.
+It is very common to hear people say that all religions are equally valid, and that any spiritual path followed with wholehearted devotion will lead to God.
+Followers of Jesus are to know God's commandments as presented in the Bible and obey them.

-Why did Duck go to the trouble to change the sign?
-He didn't need to do that.
+Duck didn't need to go to the trouble to change the sign.
 He could have simply waddled off in the direction that he wanted to go.

-Isn't this what is happening in our culture?
+This is what is happening in our culture.
 People who make ungodly choices are not satisfied with simply having the freedom to do whatever they want.
-They need others to agree with them so they will feel good about what they are doing.
-To justify themselves and legitimatize their choices, they demand that laws, public opinion, and other "signs" in our culture be changed to affirm what they think and do.
+They need to have others to agree with them so they will feel good about what they are doing.
+To justify themselves and legitimatize their choices, they demand that laws, public opinion, and other "signs" in our culture be changed to affirm their thoughts and actions.

 The rainbow is one of the many signs in our culture that is being changed.
 It originally was a sign given by God signifying that he would never again destroy the earth by a flood.
-But it is being changed by our culture to mean something far different, and many are being led astray by it.
+But it has been distorted by some into something far different, and many are being led astray by it.